Skip to main content

 Can I keep running the unit while I wait for a tech?

 Only if the compressor is not short-cycling or running hot.
-If you hear the compressor click on and off every few minutes, smell something hot or electrical, or see oil around the condenser, shut it off and move product.
+If you hear it click on and off every few minutes, smell something hot or electrical, or see oil around the condenser, shut it off and move product.
 Running a failing compressor risks burning it out and turning a sensor swap into a full system rebuild.

 What does emergency commercial refrigeration repair cost?